BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 ### 1.1.0

 - Support for .NET 8 Blazor Web Apps with mixed WebAssembly and Server usage
+- The settings/preferences modal is now replaceable just like the consent prompt is
 - Various internal improvements

 ### 1.0.18